 CSV Data Formatting

 It is imperative that the sample file provided to Absorb for testing is set up in the exact same format as the final CSV.
-Any changes to the formatting can result in delays and/org added cost.
+Any changes to the formatting can result in delays and/or added costs.
 For this reason, we recommend using real data in your sample files, allowing us to identify quality issues earlier on.

-Be sure that you are including all required values into your CSV file during creation.
-Required values can be determined by the REQUIRED By Absorb 5 column, in the Data Mapping Spreadsheet.
+Ensure that you are including all required values in your CSV file during creation.
+Required values can be determined by the REQUIRED By Absorb column in the Data Mapping Spreadsheet.
 Note that some required values are only mandatory under certain conditions, these are described in the document.

 Validate Your Data